kbseah/genome-bin-tools/README.md

 ## News

+ * Validate input files within R environment with `gbt_checkinput()` (v2.6.0), validator no longer depends on non-core Perl module
- * You can now specify custom colors for taxonomic markers in plots with the `markCustomPalette=` parameter in the `plot` function (v.
-2.5.8)
+ * You can now specify custom colors for taxonomic markers in plots with the `markCustomPalette=` parameter in the `plot` function (v2.5.8)
- * Bug in Fastg-fishing script caused by inconsistent SPAdes header names has been fixed (v.
-2.5.7)
+ * Bug in Fastg-fishing script caused by inconsistent SPAdes header names has been fixed (v2.5.7)

 ## Quick start